dotnet/docs-maui/docs/tutorials/notes-data/includes/viewmodel.md

 no-loc: ["communitytoolkit", "CommunityToolkit.Mvvm", "AllNotes", "Notes", "About"]
 ---

 Before adding view models to the project, add reference to the MVVM Community Toolkit.
-This library is available on NuGet and provides types and systems that help implement the MVVM pattern.
+This library is available on NuGet, and provides types and systems that help implement the MVVM pattern.

 01. In the **Solution Explorer** pane of Visual Studio, right-click on the **Notes** project > **Manage NuGet Packages**.
 01. Select the **Browse** tab.
 01. Search for **communitytoolkit mvvm** and select the `CommunityToolkit.Mvvm` package, which should be the first result.
+01. Make sure that version **8.0.0** is selected.
 01. Next, select **Install** and accept any prompts that are displayed.

     :::image type="content" source="../media/viewmodel/nuget.png" alt-text="Searching for the CommunityToolkit.Mvvm package in NuGet.":::